Skip to content

 Pearson correlation formula?

-In one line: feed the figures into the Correlation calculadora (Pearson r) widget and it'll show the working.
+The useful way to think about it: feed the figures into the Correlation calculadora (Pearson r) widget and it'll show the working.
 Compute Pearson’s correlation coefficient r between two data sets, with strength, direction and coefficient of determination R² explained.

 R squared?

-Put simply, open the Correlation calculadora (Pearson r) widget at the top of the page.
+Cutting to it, open the Correlation calculadora (Pearson r) widget at the top of the page.
 Compute Pearson’s correlation coefficient r between two data sets, with strength, direction and coefficient of determination R² explained.

 Correlation vs causation?